wjkaufman/rl_pulse/readme.md

 This repository contains Python code to simulate unitary dynamics for a spin system in a magnetic field (see `spin_simulation`), as well as a mess of code to apply reinforcement learning algorithms to the Hamiltonian engineering problem.

+## Getting pulse sequences from data

+Running `run_alpha_zero` saves a job directory with tensorboard data and network parameters saved periodically during training.
+To see the tensorboard data, run `tensorboard --logdir .` in the directory containing the job files.
+Also, candidate pulse sequences are written to standard output, which is saved in files that are read later.

+My ad-hoc process for pulling pulse sequences uses `Get-Candidate-Sequences` (in `rl_pulse/eval/`).
+It has more detail there.

 ## Documentation

 Using Sphinx, `sphinx-apidocs`, and `autodoc` to create API docs from docstrings.
 I need to make sure I've fully documented the code though...
 And find a place to put the documentation once it's built.